Visit our website: https://ginihealth.com/

 Oxidative Stress and Toxicity

 When cells metabolize, they produce reactive oxidants.
 These free radicals are responsible for oxidative stress.
 As we age, we lose out on the ability to counter it.
 This gets worse over time, accelerating the ageing process.
 Nuclear factor erythroid 2–related factor 2 (Nrf2) encoded by the NFE2L2 gene, plays a role in close to 3000 genes in our DNA, up or down regulating them.
-Nrf2 plays a crucial role in releasing anti oxidant and there are natural foods, like broccoli, that serve as Nrf2 activators.
+There are natural cruciferous vegetables, like broccoli, that serve as Nrf2 activators.
 Nicotinamide mononucleotide (NMN) supplementation, a key intermediate of nicotinamide adenine dinucleotide (NAD+), is also known to enhance the expression of two cytoprotective proteins: heme oxygenase 1 (HO-1) and Nrf2.

 What’s Driving the Market?: Falling Costs of Consumer Genetic Testing